ferrance/dizave42/readme.md

 When the number layer is active, the left display shows the keymap for the main 5x3 keys.
 If you hit shift it will show the shifted values.

+## Lighting

+There are per-key lighting changes to help show what layer is active:
+- Navigation: the arrow keys turn gold
+- Numbers: the number pad turns gold
+- Law: many of the keys turn red
+- Func: many of the keys turn blue
+- Shift: the thumb clusters turn pink.
+This includes caps lock and the one shot shifts.

 ## Windows and Mac Mode